 The after-tax contribution is converted into a Roth in the same year the taxes are paid.
 The Roth conversion can occur within the 401(k) plan if the employer offers a Roth 401(k).
 If the employer offers in-service withdrawals, the after-tax contribution can be rolled out into a Roth IRA.

-Before initiating a mega backdoor Roth conversion, we recommend confirming the process with your financial advisor or tax adviser and your plan administrator.
+Before initiating a mega backdoor Roth conversion, we recommend confirming the process with your wealth manager or tax adviser and your plan administrator.

-Please contact us if you have any questions about this topic or other retirement planning questions!
+Please contact us if you have any questions about this topic or other wealth management subjects!

 Looking for more Retirement Planning information?
 Click here